 New clusters on Astro are created with a default configuration that is suitable for standard use cases.
 However, your organization might need modifications to an existing cluster to meet specific business requirements.

-Some cluster and Deployment-level modifications require Astronomer support and cannot be completed with the Cloud UI or CLI.
-These include requests to:
+The following are some of the cluster and Deployment-level modifications that require Astronomer support and can't be completed in the Cloud UI or with the Astro CLI:

 - Create a new cluster.

 - Create a new node pool.
 This enables a new worker type for all Deployments in the cluster.
 See Cluster settings reference.

 - Update an existing worker node pool, including its node instance type or maximum node count.

 - Create a VPC connection or a transit gateway connection between a cluster and a target VPC.
 See Connect Astro to external data sources.

 To modify a cluster, you'll need the following: